Killing of Harry Stanley: Inquest 2

-Police action
+Scrutiny of police behaviour

-On 2 June 2005 the two officers involved in the shooting were arrested and interviewed, following an investigation by Surrey Police involving new forensic evidence.
+On 2 June 2005, the two officers involved in the shooting were arrested and interviewed, following an investigation by Surrey Police involving new forensic evidence.
 The Crown Prosecution Service decided in October 2005 not to press charges, saying that they "concluded that the prosecution evidence is insufficient to rebut the officers' assertion that they were acting in self defence".

-On 9 February 2006 the Independent Police Complaints Commission published their report into the incident, recommending that no further disciplinary action be taken against the officers.
+On 9 February 2006, the Independent Police Complaints Commission published their report into the incident, recommending that no further disciplinary action be taken against the officers.
 Representatives of the Stanley family expressed their "bitter disappointment" and stated the case was a failure of the criminal justice system.

 The Metropolitan Police Federation stated, "We are, of course, delighted by the vindication of the officers.
 But we remain deeply disturbed at the way the whole matter has been handled."
-The report did make notable recommendations to the police in the post-incident procedure to be followed after a shooting.
+The Stanley family issued a press release condemning the vindication of the officers.